jarrodn-au/design-system/website/docs/components/pagination/partials/guidelines/overview.md

-Use Pagination to let users navigate through content broken down into pages.
-Usually paired with tables, but works with other types of page content.
+Pagination allows users to navigate through the content broken down into pages.
+Pagination is usually paired with tables but can work with other page content types, such as lists and card grids.